takoda1/580-project/README.md

 ---
 ## Intended Audience

-The primary audience is blind people, targeted toward the 6-15 age range.
+The primary audience is for people who are blind or visually impared.
+It is targeted toward children and young adolescents, but can be enjoyed by people of all ages. `Clap-It` and `King of the Maze` are our most 'age-friendly' games, as they can both be played by young children or adults. `The Forbidden Forest` requires knowledge of basic math operations including addition subtraction, multiplication, and division.
 The games are also playable by people who can see.

 ---
 ## Frameworks and Libraries

 Frameworks: A `nodejs` app using express as the server/routing framework.
 Using typical javascript to provide interactivity.
 We are also using `heroku` to build/deploy our app to `comp580.herokuapp.com`.
-The most useful libraries are `SpeechSynthesisUtterance`, `PATH`, `dotenv`, and other utility `nodejs` modules.
+The most useful libraries are `SpeechSynthesisUtterance`, `PATH`, `dotenv`, and other utility `nodejs` modules.  `SpeechSynthesisUtterance` allows us to acheive the text-to-speech used in our project.

 ---
 ## Building and Deploying